Generated Contents Enrichment: Introduction

+Although humans can readily infer richer scenes from brief descriptions, existing image-generation methods \citep{karras2020analyzing, vahdat2020nvae, chen2020generative, saharia2022photorealistic, rombach2022high, esser2021taming, yang2022diffusion, herzig2020learning} may add unstated content, but they usually do not expose or evaluate this enrichment as an explicit structured step.
+In contrast, our framework explicitly enriches the scene representation by reasoning about additional relevant semantics and inter-semantic relations.
+As illustrated in Fig.~\ref{fig:teaser}(d)--(f), standard generation pipelines can produce visually plausible images, yet their outputs often remain semantically less rich than the corresponding real-world scenes.
+The enriched generation in Fig.~\ref{fig:teaser}(e) instead makes the added scene content explicit before rendering.

-Although GCE is essential for filling the semantic richness gap between the short description and the expected image, it is challenging to learn to solve it.
-Firstly, the enriching content should be semantically relevant to the ones in the description and form appropriate inter-semantic relationships.
-Secondly, the enriched scene graph, composited by the description and its enriched semantics, should be structurally real, which follows the distribution of scene graphs from real-world images.
-Thirdly, since the existing text-to-image generation methods cannot ensure preserving all the textual information in their generated image, the synthesized image from GCE should reflect the input description during the enrichment process.
+The semantic richness gap in Fig.~\ref{fig:teaser} motivates GCE, but learning this enrichment is challenging.
+First, the enriching content should be semantically relevant to the described content and should form appropriate inter-semantic relations.
+Second, the enriched scene graph should remain structurally plausible under the distribution of scene graphs observed in real images.